richardthorp/radiohead/README.md

 * Any restricted pages or views (either due to being for website staff or to paying users) redirect users that try to access them without the correct credentials.
 * All secret keys related to the website are kept in environmental variables and have been kept out of source control.
 * All payments are handled by the Stripe API.
-* Access to the websites subscription content can only be accessed after a webhook from the Stripe API has been received confirming a successful payment and active subscription.
+* Access to the website's subscription content can only be accessed after a webhook from the Stripe API has been received confirming a successful payment and active subscription.

 #### Staff User Features
 * If the logged-in user has staff privileges, additional links are rendered on certain pages.